Capital Center Backs 'Stand Up for Justice' Rally

 June 14, 2012

-Professor Leslie Jacobs, the director of Pacific McGeorge's Capital Center for Public Law & Policy, was among the speakers on June 13 at a rally to protest deep funding cuts to the California court system.
+Professor Leslie Jacobs, the director of McGeorge's Capital Center for Law & Policy, was among the speakers on June 13 at a rally to protest deep funding cuts to the California court system.

 Jacobs was joined by Joseph Dunn, executive director of the State Bar of California, Sacramento County District Attorney Jan Scully, public defender Paulino Duran, Bruce Timm, '99, the vice president of the Sacramento County Bar Association, and more than a dozen Superior Court judges on the west steps of the Gordon D. Schaber Courthouse in downtown Sacramento.